This post may contain affiliate links. Please read our disclosure policy.

 What is the best way to store lemon bars with graham cracker crust?

 Store any leftover lemon bars in the fridge for up to 4 days.
-The Graham cracker crust will start getting a little soggy the longer it sits in the fridge.
+The Graham cracker crust can get a little soggy the longer it sits in the fridge.

 Can I freeze lemon bars with condensed milk?